rajeshpleti/SITHARAMA/elysiumanalytics.md

 2. Alerts Table : Shows all the alerts that have been triggered so far from the alert rules defined in the ‘Manage Alert Rules’ page.

-3. Source-specific alert pages like -
+3. Source-specific alert like -

 	- Boomi Alerts : Looker dashboard to show the alerts for Dell Boomi source